jerkovicl/SistemiKB/content/nopcommerce/remove-button-in-cart.md

 /*
-Title: Extend normal cart overview with remove buttons instead of checkbox */
+Title: Extend Cart Overview with remove buttons instead of checkbox */